The Glossary for Your Back Pocket

 Also known as a credit limit, a credit line is the amount of money that can be charged to a credit card account.
 Credit scores and history play a large part in how much of a credit line will be offered.

-Credit unions are a non-profit, member-owned financial institution.
+Credit unions are nonprofit, member-owned financial institutions.
 Many offer member benefits such as lower loan rates and services that support local development.

-Credit worthiness is based upon credit history of repayment, credit score and other factors such as income, that are relevant to the borrower’s ability to pay back debt obligation.
+Creditworthiness is based on an individual's credit history of repayment, credit score and other factors, such as income, that are relevant to the borrower's ability to pay back their debt obligation.

 Debt consolidation is the process of taking out one new loan to pay off other unsecured loans.
-High interest rate loans, such as student loans and credit cards, can be paid off using a lower interest loan, where the borrower only has to make one payment.
+High-interest rate loans, such as student loans and credit cards, can be paid off using a lower interest loan, where the borrower only has to make one payment.
 To learn more on debt consolidation, see MoneyGeek's article on strategies to consolidate multiple debts.

 Prior to the Credit CARD Act of 2009, dormancy fees were charged when a credit card wasn't used for a certain period of time.
 Also called an inactivity fee, these fees are no longer allowed in the United States.

-FICO is a major analytics software company that produces consumer credit scores (FICO score) that lenders use to determine whether or not to provide credit or loans to borrowers.
+FICO is a major analytics software company that produces consumer credit scores (FICO scores) that lenders use to determine whether to provide credit or loans to borrowers.